Multipartite entanglement detection based on generalized state-dependent entropic uncertainty relation for multiple measurements: Generalized state-dependent entropic uncertainty relations for multiple measurements

-In the following , we will explore the generalized state-dependent entropic uncertainty relation for multiple measurements, which avoids maximization of the measurement bases' overlaps.
-Now we consider a set of measurements $\{M_i\}_{i=1}^N$ made on system A, and label $\ket{\mathbb{M}^i_{m_i}}$ as the $m_i$-th measurement base of $M_i$.
-Denoting measurement $X$ on A and $Y$ on B as a pair of referenced measurements with respective orthnormal bases $\{\ket{\mathbb{X}_x}\}$ and $\{\ket{\mathbb{Y}_y}\}$, the post-measurement state can be written as
+Recently, B. Bergh and M. G{\"a}rttner proposed a fully-state-dependent entropic uncertainty relation \cite{bergh21prl,bergh21pra}, but the generalization for multiple measurements needs to be studied.
+In the following, we will derive the generalized state-dependent entropic uncertainty relation for multiple measurements, which avoids maximization of the measurement bases' overlaps.
+Now we consider a set of measurements $\{M_i\}_{i=1}^N$ made on subsystem $A$, and label $\ket{\mathbb{M}^i_{m_i}}$ as the $m_i$-th measurement base of $M_i$.
+Denoting measurement $X$ on $A$ and $Y$ on $B$ as a pair of referenced measurements with respective orthonormal bases $\{\ket{\mathbb{X}_x}\}$ and $\{\ket{\mathbb{Y}_y}\}$, the post-measurement state can be written as

 with $\Pi_{xy}=\proj{\mathbb{X}_x}\otimes\proj{\mathbb{Y}_y}$.
 Before the proof of uncertainty relation, we provide a lemma first.